 Joe is a designer maker who just graduated from the Bath School of Art and Design.
 He is an experimental designer who uses his love of materials and processes to direct the outcomes in his work.
 By approaching tradition with a slightly different perspective Joe creates unique processes and objects with stunning visuals.

-Jordi, who was born in Barcelona, has a degree in industrial design and worked in exhibition design and various architectural studios in Spain before he moved to London in 2004.
-He graduated from the Royal College of Art (Design Products) in 2007.
+Jordi, who was born in Barcelona, graduated from the Royal College of Art (Design Products) in 2007.
 For our 2007 edition of Do Masters Jordi showed his Less Lamp, an egg-shaped ceramic pendant lampshade that needs to be pierced with a specially designed hammer in order to release the light trapped within.
 By deciding how many holes to pierce and where to position them, the user can change the look of the lamp and how the light is directed.
-But beware: once it is
+But beware: once it is.